Tai Chi.

 of their web site quotes Rudolf Steiner,

-founder of the Anthroposophical Society
+founder of the Anthroposophical Society cult.

 Tvind.
+Cult,

-Cult, strong mind
+strong mind control.

-control.
 Also known as Humana, front groups include College

 for International Cooperation and Development and One